Patient Education and FAQ’s

 WHow long do I have to wait to get the final result of my rhinoplasty?

 If you scour the internet, you will find the same answer: 12 months.
-This is a bit arbitrary and it’s different for all patients.
-I usually tell patients that by the second month, your nose will look great and by the sixth month, it will look fantastic.
-However, it can take one to two years for it to be fully healed.
+This is a bit arbitrary, and it’s different for all patients.
+I usually tell patients that their nose will look great by the second month, and by the sixth month, it will look fantastic.
+However, it can take one to two years to fully heal.
 Most people are not bothered by the small amount of swelling that resolves over time, but it’s important to remember that it can take time for all the swelling to go away.

 Return to the top